 Item a) is applicable to this project.
-This project will develop necessary managed objects described by a YANG model and will update existing SNMP MIBs.
+This project will develop necessary managed objects described by a YANG model.

 1.1.2 Coexistence

 A WG proposing a wireless project shall prepare a Coexistence Assessment (CA) document unless it is not applicable.